MicrosoftDocs/customer-insights/ci-docs/sample-guide-predict-product-recommendation.md

 1. Select **Save** and **Run** the segment.

-You now have a segment that is dynamically updated which identifies the customers who might be interested to purchase the three most recommended products.
+You now have a segment that is dynamically updated which identifies the customers who might be interested in purchasing the five most recommended products.
 For more information, see [Create and manage segments](segments.md).

 > [!TIP]
 > You can also create a segment for a prediction model from the **Segments** page by selecting **New** and choosing **Create from** > **Intelligence**.
 For more information, see [Create a new segment with quick segments](segment-quick.md).